Move back one step Move forward one step Show themes of website

 The term ‘Middle Ages’ occurs in some titles and can normally be taken to refer to the Middle English period (1100-1500), cf. Machan (2003) as an example, though this period of European history is taken to have begun before the 12th century.

-Nevalainen (2006) is an introduction to Early Modern English while Tieken-Boon van Ostade (2009) is one for Late Modern English as is Beal (2004), although for the latter the name of this period does not occur in the title.
+Nevalainen (2006) is an introduction to Early Modern English while Tieken-Boon van Ostade (2009) is one for Late Modern English, see also Kytö and Smitterberg (ed, 2020).
+Beal (2004) deals with the Late Modern English period, although the name of this period does not occur in the title.

-There are also thematic volumes for the history of English, e.g. Tieken-Boon van Ostade, Tottie and van der Wurff (eds, 1999) on negation in the history of English or Denison (1993) which deals explicitly with syntactic developments.
-Claridge (2004) is a similarly thematic volume which deals with developments in the early modern period.
+There are also thematic volumes for the history of English, e.g. Tieken-Boon van Ostade, Tottie and van der Wurff (eds, 1999) on negation in the history of English.
+Minkova (2014) offers an overview of the phonological history of English and Stenbrenden (2016) one of key vowel shifts in the history of English.
+Ringe (2021) deal similarly with morphology while Denison (1993) deals with syntactic developments as does Los (2015).
+Claridge (2004) is a thematic volume which treating lexical developments in the early modern period.

 In the 1980s and 1990s a number of studies of the history of English appeared which strove to apply the insights of modern linguistics to this subject.
 The main work here is the many-volume Cambridge History of the English Language (general editor Richard Hogg).
 Single volume studies often with innovative approaches are Richard Bailey (1991), Norman Blake (1996), Barbara Fennell (1998), Roger Lass (1987, 1994), Jeremy Smith (1996).
 More compact textbooks have also appeared, e.g. Culpeper (2005).
 For overviews of individual periods, consult the previous section.

 Many studies on late modern English appeared in the 1990s reflecting a concern with the centuries immediately preceding modern English.
-Of these studies one could mention the new edition of Charles Barber (1976) in 1997 and the more recent Richard Bailey (1996) as well as Manfred Görlach (1991, 1999, 2001), Terttu Nevalainen (2004) and Joan Beal (2004).
-Norman Blake (2002) and Jonathan Hope (2003) are specific studies of Shakespeare’s grammar; Crystal (2005) and Folkerth (2002) deal with the pronunciation of Shakespeare’s plays.
+Of these studies one could mention the third and much revised edition of Charles Barber (1976) in (by Joan Beal and Philip Shaw, 2026) and the more recent Richard Bailey (1996) as well as Manfred Görlach (1991, 1999, 2001), Terttu Nevalainen (2004) and Joan Beal (2004).
+Norman Blake (2002) and Jonathan Hope (2003; 2015) are specific studies of Shakespeare’s grammar; Crystal (2005) and Folkerth (2002) deal with the pronunciation of Shakespeare’s plays.

-The 1990s also saw two large one volume guides to the English language with McArthur (1992) and Crystal (1995), the former with a broad brief and the latter with a specific emphasis on the history of the language.
+The 1990s also saw two large one volume guides to the English language with McArthur (1992) and Crystal (1995), the former with a broad brief and the latter with a specific emphasis on the history of the language; both these are availble in updated versions, McArthur, Lam-McArthur and Fontaine (2018) and Crystal (2018).
 It also saw the introduction of a journal specifically dealing with the analysis of the English language, often from a diachronic perspective: English Language and Linguistics, 1997- (Cambridge University Press).

 Sociolinguistics and language change

-The development of sociolinguistics in the 20th century is due primarily to the pioneering work of William Labov who in the 1960s carried out seminal studies (above all, that published as Labov 1966) which provided a methodological framework for sociolinguistic investigations since.
-Labov has increasingly been concerned with the application of insights from sociolinguistics to the history of English (see Labov 1981) and many linguists have followed this same path, much to the benefit of scholarship in the field.
+The development of sociolinguistics in the 20th century is due primarily to the pioneering work of William Labov who in the 1960s carried out seminal studies (above all, that published as Labov 1966, 2nd edition 2006) which provided a methodological framework for sociolinguistic investigations since.
+Labov was increasingly been concerned with the application of insights from sociolinguistics to the history of English (see Labov 1981 and the three volume work on language change, Labov 1994, 2001, 2011) and many linguists have followed this same path, much to the benefit of scholarship in the field.

 The insights from sociolinguistics have been applied to the history of English, in an early study by Suzanne Romaine (1982) and later in such works as Terttu Nevalainen and Helena Raumolin-Brunberg (2003).
 The latter study uses a corpus of historical personal correspondence as its basis.
-This data type has been increasingly the subject of investigations, see the full-length study in Susan Fitzmaurice (2002) and the volume edited by Terttu Nevalainen and Sanna-Kaisa Tanskanen (2004).
-See also the contributions in J. K. Chambers, Peter Trudgill and Natalie Schilling-Estes (eds, 2002).
+This data type has been increasingly the subject of investigations, see the full-length study in Susan Fitzmaurice (2002) and the volume edited by Terttu Nevalainen and Sanna-Kaisa Tanskanen (2004) and Hickey (ed., 2019).
+See also the contributions in Chambers and Natalie Schilling (eds, 2013).

 New sources for the history of English

 There has been a general switchover for the data on which historical investigations are based from printed records to digitally prepared data (often with such printed records as their source).
 The advantage of using electronic data is that much larger amounts of material can be scanned for particular features and so, in principle, offer a sounder basis on which to make statements about change in the history of the language.
 Such sets of data are known as corpora (plural of corpus, ‘body of data’).
-Many have been compiled since the early 1990s and their number is increasing every year.
+Many have been compiled since the early 1990s and their number is increasing every year (see Lindquist and Levin 2026).
 Originally associated with certain universities, such as that in Helsinki for the history of English, corpora are now produced throughout the world.
-These corpora often contain data hitherto unavailable to the academic public, e.g. the records of the court at the Old Bailey which have been compiled into a corpus at the University of Sheffield.
+These corpora often contain data hitherto unavailable to the academic public, e.g. the records of the court at the Old Bailey which have been compiled into a corpus at the University of Sheffield (see Claridge, Jonsson and Kytö 2024).

 See the dedicated module Sources for the history of English for more details and for a list of many presently available corpora.
-See also the large-scale publication Karen P. Corrigan, Hermann Moisl and Joan Beal (eds, 2007).
+See also the large-scale publication Corrigan, Moisl and Beal (eds, 2007).

 Domain-specific forms of English